 I’m not going to go into pros and cons or risks of an epidural, but I do want to show you what it felt like for me and how each epidural was a little bit different for all 3 births!

 What to expect before you get an epidural

-- Once you decide you want one, you really want one.
+- Once you decide you want pain relief, you really want an epidural.
 This can be good or bad!
 I remember once I changed my mind to wanting one, it was a long wait mentally.
 My very painful contractions had been minutes apart for hours, and I would go through about 10 more before any relief.
 I kept wondering when it would come, and could have kissed my nurse anesthetist for rescuing me from the pain!

 - You may have to wait.
 One thing I wrongly thought is that I would be pain free within minutes of asking for an epidural.
 However, after hours and hours of painful contractions (on Pitocin), I had to go through quite a few more before the nurse anesthetist would arrive.
 Keep in mind by the time you ask, it may be 20-30 minutes before they arrive.

 - They prepare your lower back.
 I thought it would be like going in to get a flu shot where you sit down and it’s done.
 Nope.
 They first put tape on my back and wiped the area clean.
 Then they drew on my back with a marker, and had me lean forward.
-All while I pretended to be brave.
+I was scared.
 They numbed the skin with a shot and gave the epidural.
 Plus they waited for me every contraction when I was shaking badly.
 I’m actually SO amazed they could give me an epidural with how much my body was shaking.

 - It doesn’t work instantly.
 I’ve found it takes around 15-30 minutes for the pain to be gone/nearly gone.
 That’s why some people who get it “too late” can give birth before the epidural sets in.
 That almost happened to me once!